swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementGetSecurityEntries**
-> ItemsSecurityEntry ElementGetSecurityEntries(ctx, webId, optional)
+> ItemsSecurityEntry ElementGetSecurityEntries(a.client.ctx, webId, optional)
 Retrieve the security entries associated with the element based on the specified criteria.
 By default, all security entries for this element are returned.

 ### Required Parameters